 CLIC2 (Chloride Intracellular Channel 2) is a Protein Coding gene.
 Diseases associated with CLIC2 include Mental Retardation, X-Linked, Syndromic 32 and Xq28 Duplication Syndrome, Int22h1/Int22h2 Mediated.
-Among its related pathways are Cardiac conduction and Hepatic ABC Transporters.
+Among its related pathways are Ion channel transport and Cardiac conduction.
 GO annotations related to this gene include chloride channel activity and glutathione transferase activity.
 An important paralog of this gene is CLIC4.

 UniProtKB/Swiss-Prot for CLIC2 Gene